 Lots of German Christmas Markets have animals of some description, be it a few donkeys in a pen or a full on live nativity scene .
 It’s a bit of a novelty and a nice diversion, particularly if you are travelling with children.
 If you are visiting Germany with little people, read my post 10 Things to do with Kids in Germany.

 Not everyone is there for Christmas Spirit.

-Sad but true , especially in the bigger and busier places.
-Markets mean crowds and distracted shoppers and this attracts the opportunist criminal.
-Pick pockets in particular can be a bit of a nuisance.
-Stay aware, take a bag that fastens securely, don’t leave your phone on the table.
-Don’t be put off, but do take sensible precautions.
-Should you have an issue the German police are generally helpful and will generally speak good English.
+Sad but true, especially in the bigger and busier places.
+Markets mean crowds and distracted shoppers, and this attracts the opportunist criminal.
+Pick pockets in particular can be a nuisance.
+Only carry what you need, take a bag that fastens securely, don’t leave your phone on the table.
+Don’t be put off but do take sensible precautions.
+Should you have an issue the German police are helpful and will generally speak good English.

 Spending a penny, costs a penny.

 On a practical note, don’t be caught short.
 Most markets will have portaloo style toilets generally kept in good order.
 This is because they have a toilet attendant.
-However, the service doesn’t come for free and you can expect to pay 50c or so for using the loo.
+However, the service doesn’t come for free, and you can expect to pay 50c or so for using the loo.
 Public toilets will be much the same, and nicer cafes and restaurants will likely also charge.
-Bakeries and fast food places, you are more likely to pee for free.
+Bakeries and fast food places, you might get to pee for free.
 An odd note to end a blog post on.
-But, hey, real life!
+But,real life.
 We’ve all gotta go at some point, best be prepared.
-Especially in Covid times, who routinely still has small change cash?

 Finishing up with a trio of cheerful images from various German Christmas Market trips, because I ended the post talking about toilets, and nobody needs a visual on that.